 5. A brief justification of the desired course of study (max.
 1 page).

 It is important to complete the online application form in full and send it off.
-The generated pdf file must then be printed out, dated, signed and submitted.
-The nomination is made by the Erasmus representative countersigning the application form.
-At the beginning of March, the candidates will be notified by the office of the Department of History.
+The generated pdf file must then be dated, signed and submitted digitally.
+At the beginning of March, the nominees will be notified by the office of the Department of History.
 A contract, the so-called Learning Agreement, is then concluded with the partner institute for each candidate.
-On the basis of the Learning Agreement, the Erasmus officer will recognize the work completed abroad after the candidate's return.
+On the basis of the Learning Agreement, the Erasmus officer will recognize the achievements made abroad after the return.

 The Historical Institute has numerous Erasmus agreements with international universities: